Skip to content

 College

-Once you've finished the course, you could apply for a trainee job at a theatre, college or events company.
-Some employers might want you to have experience helping at a live event.
+Once you've finished your course, you could apply for a trainee job at a theatre, college, production company or events organisation.
+Some employers might want you to have experience of helping with live or online events.

 Apprenticeship